Openhab-Nodes/website/content/en/developer/addons_ioservice.md

     </tab-container>
 </div>

 Whenever you create a user, edit a user or remove a user, you must inform the framework.
-The framework will create / remove IO Service Filters in turn and call you back if you have filter callbacks registered as in the code example of the previous section.
+The framework will create / remove *State Proxy Filters* in turn and call you back if you have filter callbacks registered as in the code example of the previous section.